 Immediate family members are:

 - dependent children

 - guardians or tutors

-Immediate family members travelling to Canada must provide proof that they are related to Canadian citizens or permanent residents and that they will be staying in the country for at least 15 days.
+Immediate family members must provide evidence that they are related to Canadian Citizens and Permanent Residents and that they will be staying in Canada for at least 15 days.

-All immediate family members are required to submit a mandatory quarantine plan in order to enter Canada.
+Immediate family members must also submit a mandatory quarantine plan before being allowed to enter Canada.

 - Canadian Passports

 - Proof of Canadian Citizenship

 - Permanent Resident Travel Documents